Housing Guides

 Type of housing

-Naturally, a travel nurse who chooses to live in a two-bedroom apartment will pay significantly more per month for accommodation than a nurse who decides to live in an Airbnb studio.
+Naturally, a travel nurse who chooses to live in a single-family home or two-bedroom apartment will pay significantly more per month for accommodation than a nurse who decides to live in an Airbnb studio.

 Housing Tips